aws-samples/cost-effective-aws-deployment-of-comfyui/README.md

 ## Cost considerations

+❗ These cost indicators are only raw estimations.
+Feel free to refine them for your project / use case.

 Without any cost optimization the stack will incur approximately following costs per month.
 For the calcuation following conditions were used:
 - Included nothing from the free tier